fengb/zee_alloc/README.md

 ### Architecture — [Buddy memory allocation](https://en.wikipedia.org/wiki/Buddy_memory_allocation)

-_Caveat: I (fengb) knew **nothing** about memory allocation when starting this project.
+_Caveat: I knew **nothing** about memory allocation when starting this project.
 Any semblence of competence is merely a coincidence._

 ```
 idx block_size